calmsacibis995/heliumos/README.md

-# pjd-os
+# heliumos

-This was only ment to be a test for myself to create an operating system in Assembly.

-It is deprecated.
-It is no longer in active development.
+An operating system written in x86 assembly language, based on MikeOS 4.1.